// mini wedding // micro wedding // tiny wedding // 15 guest wedding // diy wedding // covid wedding // love isn’t cancelled

 The thing is the wedding industry has been put onto a path where all the venue and suppliers have been taking action for 6 months already.
 And it is changing the shape of weddings.
 A reflection of values, and learning to pair down to what really matters.
 Change can be an uncomfortable place to be.
 But it can also be an invigorating while challenging place to be.
 Personally I have never been so challenged to be creative with what I am capable of.
 Wedding professionals are out there trying to second guess what the wedding industry is going to look like.

 At this present moment in time we have no choice.
 For those of you who are choosing to go ahead on your wedding day, cutting you guest list down is probably the thing that will give you the most worry.
-And as venues and suppliers we totally get that.
+And as venues and a Northumberland Wedding Photographer we totally get that.
 However I want to assure all couples that your suppliers will not water down their service and commitment to you just because your guest list is reduce.
 If anything I think most of us will up the anti to make it even more special.
 Going ahead to get married anyway is a brave thing to do in itself.
 It shows a true commitment to each other and your values of love “through better or worse”.
 And that, your mini wedding day is cause for doubling up our efforts to make it extra special.

 Rustic Barn Filled with Brocante for a secret mini wedding